vernonclarke/Rfits/README.md

     d. **Set options in `Main Options` dropdown menu** (all selections in the `ui`)

-    - **`dt`**
-      The trace in this example was sampled at 0.1 ms (this is the default setting of 10 KHz sampling)
+    - **`dt`**: the trace in this example was sampled at 0.1 ms (this is the default setting of 10 KHz sampling)
-    - **`Stimulation time`**
-      Stimulation time was 150 ms
+    - **`Stimulation time`**: stimulation time was 150 ms
-    - **`Baseline`**
-      Set baseline to some reasonable value (to reproduce this example use 50 ms); the only requirement is that baseline is less than or equal to the  stimulation time
+    - **`Baseline`**: set baseline to some reasonable value (to reproduce this example use 50 ms); the only requirement is that baseline is less than or equal to the  stimulation time
-    - **`n`**
-      Number of attempts (30 is default)
+    - **`n`**: number of fit attempts (30 is default)
-    - **`Fit cutoff`**
-      Default setting 0.1
+    - **`Fit cutoff`**: default setting 0.1 of the peak response
-    - **`Function`**
-      Default is set to `product1N` to fit one response.
-For this example choose `product2N`.
+    - **`Function`**: default is set to `product1N` to fit one response.
+For this example choose `product2N`
-    - **`Downsample Factor`**

-      Allows user to downsample the data; value must be greater than or equal to 1 where 1 indicates no downsampling.
+    - **`Downsample Factor`**: allows the user to downsample the data.
+This value must be greater than or equal to 1 where 1 indicates no downsampling.
 Fitting times are directly related to the time window of trace being fitted and the sampling rate, so downsampling can greatly increase fitting speed.
 However, care should be taken when downsampling a signal, as reducing the sampling rate may compromise the resolution of fast events or distort the shape of rapid transients critical to accurate fitting.
 It is advisable to verify the integrity of downsampled traces by visual inspection to ensure that key features of the response are preserved.

     e. **Run Initial Analysis**

     In the `UI`, click the **`Run Initial Analysis`** button.

     A plot will appear with horizontal and vertical lines showing the time at which the response falls to the `Fit cutoff` level (e.g. ~508.4 ms).